Why should my baby's hearing be tested?

 A hearing screening test screens for a mild hearing loss or greater.
 A hearing screening is not a diagnosis.

 If a baby does not pass the hearing screening and is referred for more testing, it means that infant is at risk for hearing loss, not necessarily that they have a hearing loss.
-They should be referred for a diagnostic audiologic evaluation.
+They should be referred for a

 The most common reasons an infant may not pass the hearing screening are: